ashishjsharda/brane-browser-releases/README.md

-Synth Browser is a lightweight web browser built with Electron and React.
+Brane Browser is a lightweight web browser built with Electron and React.
 This initial release (v1.0.0) includes multi-tab browsing, multiple search engine support, and a modern Chrome-like interface.
 The browser features standard navigation controls, bookmark functionality, and secure browsing capabilities.

 Download and try the Windows installer to experience a fast, clean browsing experience.